-The G3 team studies genetic factors that underlie healthy aging and resistance to common age-related diseases such as cancer, cardiovascular and pulmonary disease.
+We study genetic factors that underlie healthy aging and resistance to age-related diseases such as cancer, cardiovascular and pulmonary disease, dementia and diabetes.

 |Project Leaders||Angela Brooks-Wilson|

 BC Cancer Research Centre